Varsity Field Hockey

 Jackie ConnardHead Coach/VAP

-Germantown Academy graduate Jackie Connard enters her fourth season as Head Coach for the Patriots in 2018.
+Germantown Academy graduate Jackie Connard enters her fifth season as Head Coach for the Patriots in 2019.
 Connard is a 2006 graduate of Germantown Academy where she was a member of the varsity field hockey program.

 The 2018 season was very successful for GA.
 Under Connard's watch, the team went 15-5-1 overall and 8-1-1 in the Inter-Ac League.
 The team won the league title for the first time in 12 years in 2018, but fell in the PAISAA Championship to Episcopal Academy in a shootout.